segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ### Debug Mode

-The Google Analytics 4 [debug mode](https://support.google.com/analytics/answer/7201382?hl=en){:target="_blank"} is supported.
-DebugView displays the events and user properties that Analytics collects from a user in real time.
+The Google Analytics 4 [debug mode](https://support.google.com/analytics/answer/7201382?hl=en){:target="_blank"} is supported with the Google Analytics 4 Web destination.
+DebugView displays the events and user properties that Analytics collects from a user in real-time.
+This can be helpful in troubleshooting your implementation.

-To validate your implementation, check users and events on the Events report and User Explorer.